What is ABM and how to find the right approach for you

 In conclusion, the automated and manual approaches, whilst they differ, both have their pros and cons.
 When considering which method you should use to execute your ABM strategy, it’s important to align it with your key objectives and outcomes you want from the activity.
 I.e. if you want to get in front of as many people as possible, you may want to opt for an automated approach, but do bear in mind there are risks.
 Likewise, if you have a more specific, niche audience, perhaps it would be best to use a manual approach, but make sure you have the budget and resource available to execute it.

-Whichever it is or it may even be a mixture of the two, as a B2B marketing agency with a presence in London and Berlin, we are excited to be involved in this increasingly adopted approach and would be happy to talk through whichever suits your needs best.
+We are excited to be involved in this increasingly adopted approach and would be happy to talk through whichever suits your needs best.

 Contact Simon to discuss your account based marketing or next LinkedIn marketing campaign.